Home Remedies to Soothe Burns

 Lidocaine

-Small areas or minor stinging burns can be soothed using a burn preparation containing numbing agents such as lidocaine.
+A burn preparation containing numbing agents such as lidocaine can soothe small areas or minor stinging burns.
 These pain relievers work quickly to reduce pain and eliminate itching.
-They are meant to be used in the acute phase of burn treatment and are not for continuous use.
+They are meant for the acute phase of burn treatment and are not for continuous use.

 Honey

 Honey has natural antibacterial properties and can help prevent infection.
-Honey acts as a natural moisturizer which helps aid burn healing.
-Apply a thin layer of honey to the burn.
+It also acts as a natural moisturizer, which helps aid burn healing.
+To use honey, apply a thin layer to the burn.

 Tea Bags

 Tea is an astringent and contains tannins.
 The tannins are soothing and help soothe the burn.
-Cool used black or green tea bags and place the tea bag on the burned area and leave on for 10 minutes, then remove.
+Cool used black or green tea bags, place the tea bag on the burned area, leave it on for 10 minutes, then remove it.

 Coconut Oil

-Coconut oil is a good moisturizer to help prevent skin dryness, soothe burned skin, and aid healing.
-Place a small amount of coconut oil into the palm until it warms and liquefies, gently rub it onto the burned area.
+Coconut oil is a good moisturizer that helps prevent skin dryness, soothe burns, and aid healing.
+Warm a small amount of coconut oil in your palm until it liquefies, then gently rub it onto the burned area.

 Colloidal Oatmeal

-Colloidal oatmeal from natural oats is helpful in soothing irritated, dry skin.
-Oats contain anti-inflammatory properties and can help relieve itching and inflammation.
+Colloidal oatmeal, made from natural oats, soothes irritated, dry skin.
+Oats also contain anti-inflammatory properties, which can help relieve itching and inflammation.

 Vitamin C

 Vitamin C helps build collagen and is helpful in wound healing.
-Take a vitamin C supplement, eat foods, or drink juices rich in vitamin C, such as citrus fruits.
+You can take a vitamin C supplement, eat foods rich in vitamin C, or drink juices containing vitamin C, such as citrus fruits.

 Scar Cream/Silicone Sheets

-Healed burns that have left a scar can be helped by applying a scar cream or a flat silicone sheet directly on the scar.
-Wound healing and scar remodeling typically go on for several months, and newer scars that are still red or pink can be flattened or made to look more normal by applying silicone directly on the scar.
-The scar sheets are typically used at night while sleeping and can flatten and minimize the appearance of the scar over several weeks.
+Applying a scar cream or a flat silicone sheet directly to a scar can help heal burns that have left a scar.
+Wound healing and scar remodeling typically last several months, and silicone can flatten or make newer scars that are still red or pink look more normal.
+Scar sheets are usually used at night while sleeping and can flatten and minimize the appearance of the scar over several weeks.